 I was born and raised in Sofia, Bulgaria.
 The magic of photography has been around me since I was a child thanks to the family photos my uncle, who was a photographer, loved to take.
 One of my most vivid childhood memories is about the long snowy winters, which made me feel like I was living in an icy magical fairy tale.
-Even now I still think that winter is magic.
-Years later I started skiing and hiking in the mountains.
-Quite naturally landscape photography became my true passion.
+Even now I still think winter is magic.

 I found that I am most attracted to the wilderness (especially during winter) and the way the man intervenes in there.
 Photography is a great way of getting closer to the land and the life there and this is the main driver for me to keep going to such places.

 I like to photograph scenes that evoke a strong sense of place but at the same time, I could just focus on a small detail – a tree, stone or figure in the snow.
 I like to make the common things unusual.
-I prefer to concentrate on subjects in my own country because I believe the best results can be achieved only when you have long-lasting and very close relation to the subject you shoot.
-Another thing I am trying to do is not just to go out for one single shot but to work on long-lasting projects, in series.
-This way I can better understand the place, the subject and I can better represent my idea.
+I believe the best results can be achieved only when you have long-lasting and very close relation to the subject you shoot.

 In my work I am focusing on relationships and connections between the natural elements: earth, water, sky, and the marks we, humans, leave behind.
 I play with forms, shapes, lines, textures, lights.
 I like to observe and register transformations – seasonal, day and night, man-made.
 My goal is not just to photograph attractive places but to search for deeper meanings.
 I want to provoke our thinking and discussion about how we, humans, should coexist and balance with the environment.

-Once the idea is clarified, I go on place, walk, explore and photograph.
+Once the idea is clarified, I go on place, explore and photograph.
 I could be there for minutes, hours, days or keep returning number of times looking for points of view and waiting for the best moments.
-I often challenge myself with different or unusual points of view, with different lenses, unconventional compositions.
 To be successful, I need to apply my imagination, curiosity and patience.
 Only then I can expect satisfactory results.